Kees1958/W3C_annual_most_used_survey_blocklist/README.md

                                                       SUGGESTED USE

-This list works fine with the English adfilter of Easylist or Brave's default ad filer of Adguard's base filter in combination with your local language filtering list.
+This list works fine with either EasyList English adfilter or Brave's default adfiler or Adguard's base filter in combination with your local language filtering list.
 Thanks to AI this list is cleaned and updated annually and cross checked against some public available sources (when a domain is not categorised as advertising/tracking network in at least one of four leading sources it is removed).

                                                       ERRORS & ISSUES